SanderRonde/home-automation/README.md

 #### Touch screen

 The touch screen is based on a nextion touch screen and a controlling arduino.
-The arduino listens for any touch events from the touch screen and passes those on to the server, which then sets the keyval store's values.
+The arduino listens for any touch events from the touch screen and passes those on to the server, which then sets the switch store's values.

 Check out the arduino driver for the board [over here](https://github.com/SanderRonde/arduino-board-screen-driver).